Whelton/spree_taxon_group/README.md

 # Spree Taxon Group

-Easily create and manage groups of taxons, irrespective of their parent or children taxons/taxonomies.
+Easily create and manage groups of taxons, irrespective of their parent or children taxons/taxonomies and control the position/order of taxons in their groups.
 Useful if you need flexible taxon usage, for example a group of taxons for featured categories from different parent taxon/taxonomies.

 ---